FujiwaraTakuya/Fujis-Endosoma/Deepwoken RP-Combat Concept.md

 From Round 2 onwards, if any creature is in Assault Mode, they'll act first and simultaneously at any target of their choosing; if a creature/multiple creatures are in Attack Mode, each must roll a dice with the higher number of the group dictating the initiative-order of each group who Attacks  and Defends first, whilst also making the ones at the top of that Initiative Order attack simultaneously with those in Assault Mode.

 Combat will continue to go on like this until one side is all Knocked, Dead, Carried, all but 1 side have managed to successfully flee Combat, or a mixture of the 4.

+# Combat Summarised
+In combat, everyone starts in Assault Mode.
+Rounds last 4 Seconds each Round.
+Each Action a player spends during their turn last a certain amount of seconds- either pulling off or how long until they land the attack, and each Action is queued one after another kinda like Final Fantasy 13.
+During Combat after queueing your Action(s), you can choose to perform an Action Break to stop your Queued Actions to setup a new set of Actions.
+When a Player runs out of HP, they're Downed not Dead, and to kill a Downed person, they either have to spend 2 continuous Rounds being Gripped by another creature, or spend 3 continuous Rounds drowning in water.